 Dr. Winter’s research interests have been at the interface of psychology, medicine, and theology.
 Each year he travels to Hungary to teach at the European Leadership Forum and has a deep interest in cross cultural counseling.
 He is the author of The Roots of Sorrow: Reflections on Depression and Hope; Choose Life: A Christian Perspective on Abortion and Embryo Experimentation; Still Bored in a Culture of Entertainment: Rediscovering Passion and Wonder; Perfecting Ourselves to Death: The Pursuit of Excellence and the Perils of Perfectionism; and most recently, When Life Goes Dark: Finding Hope in the Midst of Depression.

 Dr. Winter retired from full-time teaching in 2016, but continues to teach several courses for the Seminary and is a popular conference and seminar speaker.
-He and his wife, Jane, have four children and seven grandchildren.
+He and his wife, Jane, have four children and nine grandchildren.

 See video of some of Dr. Winter’s lectures at the Forum of Christian Leaders (FCL) site: